 Fabric

-Pro: Fabric pots are inexpensive, have good aeration, and are biodegradable.
+Pro: Inexpensive, good aeration, and biodegradable.

 How to Select the Right Potting Mix